chainables/chainable/README.md

 > :warning: Section under construction as the API is currently under active development/at pre-release stage.

+- **interleaving** (see `Chainable#interleave`) - two or more chains that have their own evaluation logic can be interleaved, so that subsequent chain can apply to their outputs in a quasi-parallel (or sequential round-robin) fashion, so as not to have a bias toward one chain first, while still not actually being concurrent.

 - **breadth-first/depth-first traversal** - enabling tree-like traversals of a chain of items, where children of an item are dynamically added by the caller-specified child extractor and traversed either breadth-first (queue-like, `Chainable#breadthFirst()`) or depth-first (stack-like, `Chainable#depthFirst()`), both in a lazy fashion.

 - **disjunctive filtering** - you can specify one or more filter predicates at the same time (see `Chainable#whereEither`), with disjuctive (logical-OR) semantics.
 This means you can define specific filtering predicates for specific purposes and then just supply them all as parameters, rather than having to create yet another predicate that's an *OR* of the others.